December 20, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Hyrdo Massage Tub

 Dave’s Reply:

-Thanks for your electrical question Klym.
+Thanks for your electrical wiring question Klym.

-- If there is not a source of GFCI protection for this hydro massage jetted tub then one should be installed because it is required.
+- If there is not a source of GFCI protection for this hydro massage tub then one should be installed because it is required.

 - Electrical Wiring Protection using Circuit Breakers